gearbox-solutions/has-one-file/README.md

 ```

 ### 3. Add a migration to store the file path in the database.
-The HasOneFile trait needs to store the name of the file associated with the model in a column in your database.
+The HasOneFile trait will store the name of the file associated with the model in a column in your database.
 The default column name used by the trait is `file_path`.
 You can change this by setting a `protected $fileNameField` property in your model.

  Example:
 ```php